 - 1. (0%) of the quarter's tuition if the termination is during the first week of instruction; or - 2.
 (25%) of the quarter's tuition if the termination is during the second week of instruction; or - 3.
 (50%) of the quarter's tuition if the termination is during the third week of instruction; or - 4.
 (75%) of the quarter's tuition if the termination is during the fourth week of instruction; - 5.
 (100%) of the quarter's tuition if the termination occurs after the fourth week of instruction.
-If a student withdraws or is discontinued after instruction has begun during the second or any subsequent quarter of a program the college may retain no more than: - 1.
-(25%) of the quarter's tuition if the termination is during the first week of instruction; or - 2.
+If a student withdraws or is discontinued after instruction has begun during the second or any - 1.
+(25%) of the quarter's tuition if the termination is during the first week of instruction; - 2.
 (50%) of the quarter's tuition if the termination is during the second week of instruction; - 3.
 (75%) of the quarter's tuition if the termination is during the third week of instruction; or - 4.
 (100%) of the quarter's tuition if the termination occurs after the third week of instruction.
 For information concerning refund policy for Title IV federal grants and loans, Veterans Affairs, or any other third party funding agency, please see the Financial Aid Office.